Stewart's Melville College: History

+Stewart's Melville College originated from the merger of two schools—Daniel Stewart's College and Melville College—in 1972.

+Daniel Stewart's College

 Daniel Stewart's Hospital was opened in 1855 by the Merchant Company of Edinburgh.
 Daniel Stewart (whose wealth came from India and was Macer to the Court of the Exchequer), upon his death in 1814, left a sum of money and instructions that, once it had reached £40,000 it should be used to create a hospital for needy boys within the city.
 The hospital was located on the current Queensferry Road campus (designed by David Rhind).
 The hospital was transformed into "Daniel Stewart's College" in 1870.
 The school uniform from 1924 onwards was a cap with red and black stripes and a black blazer with red trim.